ispeters/async_scope/asyncscope.md

         return ex::just() | ex::let_value([this]() {
             // this callable is only invoked if the Call's scope is in
-            // the open or unused state when nest() is invoked, making
+            // the open or unused state when associate() is invoked, making
             // it safe to assume here that:
             //
             //  - scheduler_ is not a dangling reference to the call's